EXPUNGEMENT BILL - HB 1033

 To find out who your representative is visit: https://whosmy.virginiageneralassembly.gov/?fbclid=IwAR0-tD8EKIKM6uYUnB2bXUEtvsXqKegl1Ih28Y0_HpwTdB2kARD6EZjMc7Y

 Dear Delegate (Last name): My name is (your first and last name) and I am a (family member /service provider/business owner, advocate/community member) who resides in your district.
-I support this bill because although Virginia is ranked 15th in the nation for human trafficking, it does not have any expungement legislation helping victims of this crime.
+I support this bill because although Virginia is ranked 16th in the nation for human trafficking, it does not have any expungement legislation helping victims of this crime.
 This means Virginia is ranked last in the United States for helping victims of human trafficking.
 (Include a personal story.
 Tell your representative why the issue is important to you and how it affects you, your family member and your community.)
-I support House Bill 268 and want it voted on this year.
+I support House Bill 1033 and want it passed this year.